 (3) Adjustment for depreciation/amortization was US\$32,929 thousand, consisting of depreciation and amortization charges for corporate assets.
+(4) Adjustment for increase in property, plant and equipment, and intangible assets was US\$54,614 thousand, consisting of the acquisition price of property, plant and equipment, and intangible assets classified as corporate assets.

-(4) Adjustment for increase in property, plant and equipment, and intangible assets was US\$54,614 thousand, consisting of the acquisition price of - (4) Adjustment for increase in property, plant and equipment, and intangible assets was US\$54,614 thousand, consisting of the acquisition price property, plant and equipment, and intangible assets classified as corporate assets. - 3.
-The difference between the total segment profit in the table above and the operating profit of US\$235,955 thousand on the consolidated statements of income represents amortization of goodwill and other intangible assets of US\$(4,300) thousand.
+3. The difference between the total segment profit in the table above and the operating profit of US\$235,955 thousand on the consolidated statements of income represents amortization of goodwill and other intangible assets of US\$(4,300) thousand.
 These goodwill and other intangible assets included identifiable assets acquired on the effective date of the business combination.